Many Minds from One Model: Bayesian-Inspired Transformers for Population Diversity: Abstract

 \section{Abstract}

-Despite their scale and success, modern transformers are almost universally trained as single-minded systems: optimization produces one deterministic set of parameters, representing a single functional hypothesis about the data.
-Motivated by the idea that intelligence emerge from many minds, we propose \textbf{Population Bayesian Transformers (B-Trans)}, which transform a standard Large Language Model into a Bayesian Transformer model to supports sampling diverse yet coherent model instances from a single set of pre-trained weights.
+Despite their scale and success, modern transformers are usually trained as single-minded systems: optimization produces a deterministic set of parameters, representing a single functional hypothesis about the data.
+Motivated by the analogy to human populations, in which population-level intelligence emerges from diverse individual behaviors, we propose \textbf{Population Bayesian Transformers (B-Trans)}, which enable sampling diverse yet coherent transformer large language model instances (hereafter referred to as a ‘mind’) from a single pre-trained LLM.

-B-Trans introduces a Bayesian-motivated posterior proxy by treating the bias-like offsets in normalization layers as stochastic variables with a Gaussian variational approximation, inducing a distribution over model behavior without the cost of training full Bayesian neural networks.
-Sampling from this proxy yields a set of model instances with diverse behaviors while maintaining general competence.
-To preserve coherence within each generation, we freeze the sampled noise at the sequence level, enforcing temporal consistency across tokens.
-B-Trans allows for population-level decision-making, where aggregating predictions across sampled individuals significantly enhances exploration.
-Experiments across zero-shot generation, Reinforcement Learning with Verifiable Rewards (RLVR), and RL without explicit labels demonstrate that B-Trans effectively leverage the \textit{wisdom of crowds}, yielding superior semantic diversity while achieving better task performance compared to deterministic baselines.
+B-Trans introduces a Bayesian-inspired posterior proxy by injecting stochasticity directly into normalization layers, avoiding the prohibitive cost of training full Bayesian neural networks.
+Sampling from this proxy yields a population of \textit{minds} with diverse behaviors while maintaining general competence.
+During the generation of each response, we sample a single realization from the random distribution and hold it fixed, ensuring temporal consistency and reasoning coherence.
+Experiments on zero-shot generation and Reinforcement Learning with Verifiable Rewards (RLVR) demonstrate that B-Trans effectively leverages the stochastic model diversity, yielding superior response diversity while achieving better task performance compared to deterministic baselines.